ngavu2712/Bamazon/README.md

 # Challenges

-bamazonCustomer.js
+**bamazonCustomer.js**

-* Ask customer for item ID
+1. Ask customer for item ID
-* Ask customer for the quantity they'd like to purchase.
+1. Ask customer for the quantity they'd like to purchase.
-  * If the demand quantity surpass the inventory stock, response to customer with message "Insufficient Quantity!"
+  1. If the demand quantity surpass the inventory stock, response to customer with message "Insufficient Quantity!"

-  * If there is a sufficient amount of product in stock, it will return the total for that purchase, update stock quantity and department sale.
+  1. If there is a sufficient amount of product in stock, it will return the total for that purchase, update stock quantity and department sale.

+**bamazonManager.js**

+Manager is able to manage:

+1. Product for sale - Manager is able to see available items data including id, name, price and quantity.

+1. Add to inventory - add more stock quantity to any item

+1. Add new product

 # Demo Video